Now that you have purchased a life insurance policy, what’s next?

 What is an insurance nomination?
 Why do I have to do it?

-While an insurance nomination is not compulsory, we would recommend that you do so to get things in order.
-Making an insurance nomination can help to clear any disputes and make sure that your loved ones receive the intended benefits they are entitled to.
+While it is not compulsory to do a nomination, it’s a cost-effective fuss-free way to distribute the payouts in the event of your death.
+Making an insurance nomination clears up any possible disputes so that your loved ones receive the intended benefits they are entitled to.

-To make an insurance nomination, you will have to be the policyholder, at least 18 years of age, and the one insured under the policy.
+Furthermore, insurance nominations are free.
+To make an insurance nomination, you must be the policyholder, at least 18 years of age, and the one insured under the policy.

 What happens if I don’t have an insurance nomination?

-You will be able to reap the living benefits of your policy while you are still alive.
-In the unfortunate event of death with no prior nomination, the benefits will be made to someone deemed as a proper claimant—this could be your spouse, child, or next-of-kin.
+In the unfortunate event of death with no prior nomination, the benefits will be given to someone deemed a proper claimant, which could be your spouse, child, or next-of-kin.

 If you have a will left behind that was made known to your insurer, the policy benefits will be allocated according to your will.
 In the absence of a will, your estate will be distributed according to intestacy laws, which means that nominees do not have to be nominated.